icebert04/icebert04.github.io/_posts/2019-6-1-let-the-children's-laughter.md

 They are basically everywhere.

 Don't get me wrong, I still hang out with adults.
 The citizens of my generation.
 I also chill with the old ones.
 I basically exempt no one.
 I talk and bond with different race and ages.
 But the most favorite of mine are the children.
 Not only they are so adorable, but they teach me one remarkable quote that I want to apply to my everyday life...
-"The World's a Playground.
-You know that when you are a Kid, but somewhere along the way everyone forgets it"!
+**"The World's a Playground.
+You know that when you are a Kid, but somewhere along the way everyone forgets it"**!

 Just observe at what kids do every day.
 They only have only one full-time occupation... and it's called "Play"!
 They don't think about work, politics, time management, mortgage, and most of the adult's boring stuff.